anvilproject/anvil-portal/content/events/bioconductor-popup-workshops-20210510.md

 featured: true
 sessions: [{sessionEnd: "10 May 2021 1:00 PM", sessionStart: "10 May 2021 12:00 PM"}]
 timezone: "America/New_York"
-title: "Running a workflow: Bulk RNASeq differential expression from FASTQ files to top table"
+title: "Running a Workflow: Bulk RNASeq Differential Expression from FASTQ Files to Top Table"
 ---

 <event-hero></event-hero>